ecluse:ecluse-core

 Well-formedness is not admissibility: a well-formed but weak SHA-1 digest builds fine; whether it clears the public-integrity floor is the separate decision of Ecluse.Core.Package.Integrity. mkHash rejects a malformed digest, never a merely weak one.

 A hex-tagged algorithm (everything but SRI) takes lower- or upper-case hex of the algorithm's digest length.
-An SRI takes one or more whitespace-separated <alg>-<base64> components, each naming a Subresource-Integrity algorithm (sha256, sha384, sha512) whose base64 body decodes to that algorithm's digest length; every component must be well-formed.
+An SRI takes exactly one <alg>-<base64> component, naming a Subresource-Integrity algorithm (sha256, sha384, sha512) whose base64 body decodes to that algorithm's digest length.
+A wire string that joins several components with whitespace is malformed here: split it with mkSriHashes, which yields one Hash per component, so no reader ever has to decide which component of a joined string a Hash means.

 >>> fmap hashAlg (mkHash SHA1 "0a4d55a8d778e5022fab701977c5d840bbc486d0")